 Yes, you are eligible to apply.

 Yes, you are eligible to participate if you are attending an accredited 2 or 4 year college or university on a student visa, or are a student with DACA status.
-Students must be able to provide a copy of their Social Security card and necessary Form-I-9 Documents.
+Students must be able to provide a physical copy of their Social Security card, COVID-19 Vaccine Card, and necessary Form-I-9 Documents.

 Prior research experience is not required.
 However, strong candidates should be able to articulate their interests in the INSIGHT program and have demonstrated strong academic performance in the STEM fields.
 Similarly, having a STEM field major is not required.

 The application review is holistic in nature and consideration is given to all parts of a student’s application including reference, statement of interest and background, and academic trajectory.
-Grade point averages are just one of the many factors included in the overall evaluation of a student’s application.
+Grade point averages are just one of the many factors included in the overall evaluation of a student’s application, but a minimum cumulative GPA of 3.0 is required, must be ≥ 3.0.

 While having a STEM field major can be helpful in preparing you for internship program such as INSIGHT, it is not required.
 INSIGHT is made up of a cohort of students with a diverse array of backgrounds and interests.
 However, strong candidates should still be able to articulate their interests in the INSIGHT program and have demonstrated strong academic performance in the STEM classes they have completed.

-Your reference will be emailed after the close of the application portal, typically within two weeks, with specific instructions on completing a brief reference form.
-References have a few weeks to complete the reference form and extensions are available if needed.
+Your reference will be emailed after the close of the application portal.
+They will receive specific instructions on completing a brief reference form.
+References have a few weeks to complete the reference form, and extensions are available if needed.
 A formal reference letter isn’t required (though there is space in the form for additional comments).
 If your reference has questions, they can contact us at: InjuryED@uw.edu

 Out of fairness to others, we cannot give early notice of acceptance.
-All applicants will receive notification of their application status in mid-March.
+All applicants will receive notification of their application status in *early April.

-Accepted students are expected to commit to the INSIGHT Program for the duration, from June 21th through Aug.
-13th, 2021.
+Accepted students are expected to commit to the INSIGHT Program for the duration, from June 20th – Aug.
+11th, 2023.

 We cannot accommodate late starts, long vacations, or early departures that significantly affect student attendance and participation.